Economics Financial Personal Advice

 3 ½.
 Ok, this is where things will start to diverge from Ramsey a bit.
 This is why I consider this “Babystep 3.5” of the Ramsey plan (and I’ll henceforth refer to it as Step 4 of the Dempsey Plan).
 Dave advocates putting 15% of your household income into investments.
 I agree some amount can go into speculative investments; however, I disagree it’s 15% and I disagree with the specific investment approach.

-Timing the market place is not something anyone can do, so a sound retirement investment and savings approach is one that that weathers storms without causing you to lose your shirt.
+Timing the market place is not something anyone can do, so a sound retirement investment and savings approach is one that weathers storms without causing you to lose your shirt.
 The pundits will say “well, you’re giving up on huge potential returns by not being in the market” (which is true, to a point).

 That’s a pretty awesome rate of return, right?
 16% would be a great return to receive.
 However, consider what this means: it is NOT the consistent rate of return.
 It’s the average (meaning some years were way down, and some were way up).
 Standard logic people often quote when investing money in the market long term: “there may be some up years, and down years, but overall it’ll all balance out.”
 Well does it?